-The Company has agreements with third parties that it enters into in the ordinary course of business for various products and services, including those related to research, preclinical and clinical operations, manufacturing and support.
-These contracts do not contain any minimum purchase commitments.
+The Company enters into agreements with third parties during the ordinary course of business for various products and services, including those related to research, preclinical and clinical operations, manufacturing and support, supply chain, and distribution.
+These contracts do not contain any material minimum purchase commitments.
 Certain of these agreements provide for termination rights subject to the payment of termination fees and/or wind-down costs.
 Under such agreements, the Company is contractually obligated to make certain payments to vendors upon early termination, primarily to reimburse them for their unrecoverable outlays incurred prior to cancellation as well as any amounts owed by the Company prior to early termination.
 The actual amounts the Company could pay in the future to the vendors under such agreements may differ from the purchase order amounts due to cancellation provisions.
+The termination fees were not probable of payment as of March 31, 2022 and December 31, 2021.